MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-hubspoke.md

 > Some traditional VMware appliances use service insertion to place appliances at the tier-0 router.
 The tier-0 routers are provisioned and managed by Microsoft and are not consumable by end users.
 All network appliances and load balancers must be placed at tier-1.
 The next section discusses default route propagation from a party device in AVS.

 ### Third Party NVA integration in AVS
 Integration with Third Party appliances is possible with careful consideration.
-In this design, 3rd party NVA(s) sit behind one or more T-1 edge routers.
+In this design, third party NVA(s) sit behind one or more T-1 edge routers.

-It is the consumers’ responsibility to bring a license and implement any high availability capabilities native to the device.
+It's the users responsibility to bring a license and implement any high availability capabilities native to the device.

 Be aware of the limits when choosing this implementation.
 For example, there's a limit of up to eight virtual network interface cards (NICs) on a virtual machine.
 For more information on how to place NVAs in AVS, see: [NSX-T firewall patterns](https://github.com/Azure/Enterprise-Scale-for-AVS/tree/main/networking/nsx-firewall-patterns)